TriKro/rsb-content/part2-the_index/market-vs-product.md

 ## Market

-* _Who is our customer?_
+* Who is our customer?

-* _What are their pains?_
+* What are their pains?

-* _What job needs to be done?_
+* What job needs to be done?

-* _How are they doing this job today?_
+* How are they doing this job today?

-* _Does the customer segment already have a solution to this pain?_
+* Does the customer segment already have a solution to this pain?

-* _Is this customer segment really willing to pay for a better solution for this job?_
+* Is this customer segment really willing to pay for a better solution for this job?

-* _Is our customer segment too broad?_
+* Is our customer segment too broad?

-* _How do we find them?_
+* How do we find them?

-* _How much will this customer segment pay?_
+* How much will this customer segment pay?

-* _How do we convince this customer segment to buy?_
+* How do we convince this customer segment to buy?

-* _What is the cost to acquire a customer in this customer segment?_
+* What is the cost to acquire a customer in this customer segment?

 ## Product

-* _How can we solve this problem?_
+* How can we solve this problem?

-* _What form should this take?_
+* What form should this take?

-* _How important is the design?_
+* How important is the design?

-* _What’s the quickest solution?_
+* What’s the quickest solution?

-* _What is the minimum feature set?_
+* What is the minimum feature set?

-* _How should we prioritize?_
+* How should we prioritize?

-* _Is this solution working?_
+* Is this solution working?

-* _Are people using it?_
+* Are people using it?

-* _Which solution is better?_
+* Which solution is better?

-* _How should we optimize this?_
+* How should we optimize this?

-* _What do people like / dislike?_
+* What do people like / dislike?

-* _Why do they do that?_
+* Why do they do that?

-* _Why do prospects buy from us?_
+* Why do prospects buy from us?

-* _Why do prospects not buy from us?_
+* Why do prospects not buy from us?

-In this case, “market” refers to any question or element that is mostly or completely connected to the identity of the Customer segment.
+In this case, “market” refers to any question or element that is mostly or completely connected to the identity of the customer segment.

-For example, market questions include those about which Channels we can use to reach the Customers.
+For example, market questions include those about which channels we can use to reach the customers.
 We cannot use traditional broadcast television advertising to target customers who don’t have a television set.

-“Product” \(or service\) is simplified to mean anything regarding the Value Proposition or the production of it.
-This includes Resources needed to produce the Value Proposition, as well as any Key Activities, Partners, or Costs.
+“Product” \(or service\) is simplified to mean anything regarding the value proposition or the production of it.
+This includes resources needed to produce the value proposition, as well as any key activities, partners, or costs.

-The Value Proposition really sits at the intersection of the Market needs and the Product itself.
-The Product has no value outside of the customer using it, but in this case, we are again simplifying for navigation.
+The value proposition really sits at the intersection of the market needs and the product itself.
+The product has no value outside of the customer using it, but in this case, we are again simplifying for navigation.

-**If we are using the Business Model Canvas, “market” questions are those on the right side of the canvas including: Customer, Channel, Relationship, & Revenue. “product” questions are those about the Value Proposition and everything left of it including: Key Activities, Key Resources, Key Partners, & Costs.**
+_If we are using the Business Model Canvas, market questions are those on the right side of the canvas, including: customer, channel, relationship, and revenue.
+Product questions are those about the value proposition and everything left of it including: key activities, key resources, key partners, and costs._

 ## Where Should We Start?

 This book is agnostic about where we start.
-We may already have a product and are investigating who to sell it to or we may have a customer segment with a strong pain point and be trying to find a solution.
+We may already have a product and are investigating who to sell it to or we may have a customer segment with a strong pain point and are trying to find a solution.
 However, when in doubt, start with the customer.

-If the customer segment changes, then the Product usually must be adapted to the Customer.
-However, if the product changes, Customers may simply use a different product.
-Human behavior is notoriously difficult to change although it is not impossible.
+If the customer segment changes, then the product usually must be adapted to the customer.
+However, if the product changes, customers may simply use a different product.
+Human behavior is notoriously difficult to change, although it is not impossible.